activeyawcontrol/unofficial-simlab-faq/README.md

 I dunno.
 Some limitation of the system they have currently, I guess.
 My GT1 was delivered 6 months ago and it still says that the order is processing.

+## Will I have to pay import taxes on my order?
+(USA)

+I haven't hit this yet.
+It may be related to the total of the order, so ordering in smaller batches might avoid it.
+But there doesn't seem to be any rhyme or reason to why people get hit with the import fees.

 # Choosing cockpits / rigs

 ## Which rig to start with, GT1 Evo or P1X?